MobilityData/gbfs/gbfs.md

 ### station_status.json

 Describes the capacity and rental availability of a station.
 Data returned SHOULD be as close to realtime as possible, but in no case should it be more than 5 minutes out-of-date.
 See [Data Latency](#data-latentcy).
 Data reflects the operator's most recent knowledge of the station’s status.
-Any station that is represented in `station_status.json` MUST have a corresponding entry in `station_information.json`.<br/>The following fields are all attributes within the main 'data' object for this feed.
+Any station that is represented in `station_status.json` MUST have a corresponding entry in `station_information.json`.<br/>The following fields are all attributes within the main `data` object for this feed.

 Field Name | REQUIRED | Type | Defines
 ---|---|---|---